GuanLam03/admin-dashboard/README.md

 1. Clone the repository at here
 2. cd admin-dashboard
-3. Copy 2 json file and paste it to goravel/storage folder
-4. Copy .env.docker and paste it to goravel folder
+3. Copy .env.docker and paste it to goravel folder
-5. Run:
+4. Run:
    1. docker-compose up --build
-6. After successfully, click http://localhost:5173/ to run the website
+5. After successfully, click http://localhost:5173/ to run the website

 -------